YashAgarwal1201/Blueberry/README.md

 # Blueberry

-speech recognition project using javascript, json, jquery and PHP (along with rough representation of login system and profiles)
+speech recognition project using javascript, json, jquery and PHP